The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Understanding Your Car’s Total Costs

-When it comes to the cost of buying a vehicle, some models are more expensive than others, and we’re not talking about just the sticker price — there are also hidden costs that come with vehicle ownership.
-Outside of just the initial purchase price, things like depreciation, insurance, and annual maintenance all add into the total vehicle costs.
-Here are some key factors car buyers can use to calculate their car’s true cost.
+When it comes to the total cost of owning a car, some models are more expensive than others, and we’re not talking about just the sticker price — there are also hidden costs that come with vehicle ownership.
+Outside of just the initial purchase price, things like depreciation, insurance and annual maintenance all add to the total vehicle costs.
+Here are some key factors car buyers can use to calculate their car’s true cost

 Though your car may always be worth a million bucks to you, as it ages, the resale value decreases — sometimes significantly.
 This makes depreciation, or the value your car loses each year, a big cost factor when it comes time to sell it or trade it in.
-Depreciation averages about 48 percent of the total ownership costs over five years.
-If there is an oversupply of your car, it has limited appeal; or if there are rebates on similar new models, your new purchase may depreciate faster than other models.
+Depreciation averages about 40% of the initial value over five years.1 If there is an oversupply of your car, it has limited appeal; or if there are rebates on similar new models, your new purchase may depreciate faster than other models.

 Interest on Financing

 Researching car financing options can pay off in the long run since most buyers opt for a 60-month loan.
-Credit unions offer car loans, which can have, on average, 1 to 2 percent lower interest rates than financing received from conventional banks.
+Credit unions offer car loans, which can have, on average, 1–2% lower interest rates2 than financing received from conventional banks.
 That lower percentage can go a long way in helping you save money on your monthly payment.